turingschool-examples/monster_shop_final/README.md

 ## Instructions

-* Fork this repository
+* Fork this repository or use your existing project.
-* Clone your fork
+* Clone your fork if you have forked.
-* When you are finished, push your code to your fork.
+* When you are finished, push your code to your fork. (if you have forked)

 ## Coupon Codes